Venetian Crusade: Fall of Tyre

-After this success Belek Ghazi was besieging Manbij, after he imprisoned its emir Hassan al-Ba'labakki ibn Gümüshtigin who pledged allegiance to Joscelin I of Edessa, in which he managed to capture the city but the castle was still controlled by the defenders led by Hassan's brother Isa.
-Joscelin I of Edessa's Crusader force from Jerusalem tried to help the defenders, but Belek forced them to retreat to Turbessel, and maintained the siege until he was hit and killed by an arrow on 6 May 1124.
-His cousin Husam al-Din Timurtash ibn Ilghazi took his dead body back to Aleppo the next day.
-Timurtash, son of the great Ilghazi, was now the sole ruler of his domains.
+After this success Belek Ghazi was besieging Manbij, after he imprisoned its emir Hassan al-Ba'labakki ibn Gümüshtigin who had pledged allegiance to Joscelin, in which he managed to capture the city, but the castle was still controlled by the defenders led by Hassan's brother Isa.
+Joscelin's force tried to help the defenders, but Belek forced them to retreat to Turbessel and maintained the siege until he was hit and killed by an arrow on 6 May 1124.
+Timurtash, son of Ilghazi, was now the sole ruler of his domains.
 But after Belek Ghazi's death, the many clans and branches of the Artuqids started fighting with each other, due to Timurtash's weak and loose rule.
-Shortly after his death Belek's old domain of Kharput was annexed by the Artukids of Hasankeyf.
-The Artuqids, brought to their height of their power and prosperity by Ilghazi and Belek Ghazi, had never been weaker.
+Kharput was annexed by the Artuqids of Hasankeyf.

-Due to Belek's death, the defenders of the Tyre urged Toghtekin, Atabeg of Damascus, to attack the crusaders, their only hope.
-So Toghtekin assembled his army and marched for Tyre, determined to relieve the city just like he did in 1112.
+On hearing of Belek's death, the defenders of the Tyre again urged Toghtekin to attack the Crusaders.
+Toghtekin assembled his army and marched for Tyre, determined to relieve the city just like he did in 1112.
 Toghtekin hoped that the Crusaders had already sustained heavy losses from the siege and that he had the element of surprise.
 However, he only marched as far as Banias.
-The Patriarch Warmund of Jerusalem appointed William I of Bures and Pons of Tripoli, to launch a military expedition against Toghtekin.
+Warmund appointed William and Pons to launch a military expedition against Toghtekin.
 The Crusaders gathered all of their knights in order to fight off the Burids.
 Toghtekin, who depended on his element of surprise and was surprised by the Crusader response, retreated back to Damascus.
-Meanwhile, a messenger of Joscelin I of Edessa brought the severed head of Belek (Baldwin's captor), to the siege camp.
-Pons of Tripoli was chosen to confer knighthood on him.
+Meanwhile, a messenger of Joscelin brought the severed head of Belek to the siege camp.
+Pons was chosen to confer knighthood on him.